montypythonist/montypythonist/README.md

 ## Hi there 👋
+idk what to put here yet, i just want to look cool for now until the stuff i code actually becomes cool

 <!--
 **montypythonist/montypythonist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.